mjkoster/interfaces/draft-ietf-core-interfaces.md

 --- back

-Current Usage of Interfaces and Function Sets
+Current Usage of Interfaces
 =============================================

 Editor's note: This appendix will be removed.
 It is only included for information.

-This appendix analyses the current landscape with regards the definition and use of collections, interfaces and function sets/profiles.
+This appendix analyses the current landscape with regards the definition and use of collections and interfaces.
 This should be considered when considering the scope of this document.

-In summary it can be seen that there is a lack of consistency of the definition and usage of interface description and function sets.

 Constrained RESTful Environments (CoRE) Link Format (IETF)